intersel/Blapy/README.md

   * **prepend**: if the container-name is found from the external content, the external content should be added before the current UPI block content.
   * **replace**: if the container-name is found from the external content, the external content should replace the current UPI block content.
   * **remove**:  if the container-name is found from the external content, then the UPI block is to be removed.
+  * **custom**:  if the container-name is found from the external content, then we call the custom change 'doCustomChange' if defined and send the UPIApplication_doCustomChange event.
+  * **<an animation plugin function name>**: if the container-name is found from the external content, function to call and apply to do the content change.
 * **data-upi-applyon** (option, default:'all'): the external container will apply only on the UPI blocks contained in the given application id element.

 ##Examples